sympodius/haiverin.scot/content/arts/a-typewriters-next-chapter/index.md

 title: "A Typewriter's Next Chapter"
 date: 2025-09-02T20:21:45+01:00
 author: John Urquhart Ferguson
-description: This is what you write for SEO.
-summary: This is what you write for list page summaries on the site.
+description: The procedure and motivation for restoring a 1957 Olivetti Lettera 22 typewriter.
+summary: Restoring a 1957 Olivetti Lettera 22 typewriter to its former glory.
 readingEase: 7th Graders
 gradeLevel: 6
 images:
 - images/post-cover.png
 categories:
-- musings
+- restorations
 tags:
+- restorations
 - musings
-- coding
-- backstage
 - tutorial
-- bookbinding
+- typewriters
 - crafts
-- etc, delete as appropriate or add new ones
+- olivetti
+- lettera 22
 draft: true
 ---

-{{< banner src="images/post-cover.png" alt="Banner Image" >}}
+{{< banner src="images/post-cover.png" alt="Before and after for an Olivetti Lettera 22 carrying case restoration.
+Credit: John Urquhart Ferguson" >}}

 {{< md-comment >}}
 # Instructions

 - [ ] Encourage engagement and interaction
-- [ ] Keep all blog entries as leaf bundles (for example, `hugo new content tech/blog-entry-name` with no .md creates a leaf bundle in the tech section)
+- [x] Keep all blog entries as leaf bundles (for example, `hugo new content tech/blog-entry-name` with no .md creates a leaf bundle in the tech section)
-- [ ] Create a banner image (post-cover.png) in your leaf bundle that has a ratio of 1.85:1, and is no smaller than: 962x520 pixels (Ideally 1536x830 or greater)
+- [x] Create a banner image (post-cover.png) in your leaf bundle that has a ratio of 1.85:1, and is no smaller than: 962x520 pixels (Ideally 1536x830 or greater)
-- [ ] Still manually add banner image into page content, first thing before anything else using the banner shortcode
+- [x] Still manually add banner image into page content, first thing before anything else using the banner shortcode
 - [ ] Add any other images you use to the images front matter array (this is purely to help with OpenGraph generation)
 - [ ] You can use up to two more images in the blog entry, but try not to use any more (unless this is a listicle).
 Only the banner is essential
 - [ ] Try to write 1000 words.
 The closer to this number, the better, but don't go over (75% of the public prefers reading articles under 1,000 words)